Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Appendix

 In this section, we discuss in detail the theoretical computational complexity of each component of our proposed approach, including SAM, GP and GR.
 Moreover, we conduct an experiment to count the average running time per image pair of each component of our method in practice.
 We collect 1500 sets of image pairs from ScanNet with FD@10 for this experiment.
 Four baseline point matchers are combined for time comparison.
 The results are reported in Tab.~\ref{tab_time}.
 This experiment is run on a Intel Xeon Silver 4314 CPU and a GeForce RTX 4090 GPU.

 \textit{1) Computational Complexity of SAM.} SAM mainly includes area detection and description for two semantic areas (SOA and SIA).
 For SOA, the size of the algorithm is related to the number of semantic categories in the image pair ($N_{sem}$).
 Thus the computational complexity for this part is $O(N_{sem})$.
 The SIA part involves a sliding window algorithm on image.
-Its computational complexity is $O((W_I - W_w)*(H_I - H_w)/s^2)$, where $W_I,H_I$ are the Width and Height of the Image, $W_w,H_w$ are Width and Height of window and $s$ is the sliding step.
-As the window size is large (please refer to Sec.~\ref{sec:siam}), the time consumption of this part is acceptable. \textit{2) Computational Complexity of GP.} Given $H$ doubtful areas in $I_0$ and $R$ in $I_1$, the GP can determine area matches through point matching within areas.
+Its computational complexity is $O((W_I - W_w)*(H_I - H_w)/s^2)$, where $W_I,H_I$ are the \textit{Width} and \textit{Height} of the \textit{Image}, $W_w,H_w$ are \textit{Width} and \textit{Height} of \textit{Window} and $s$ is the sliding step.
+As the window size is large (please refer to Sec.~\ref{sec:siam}), the time consumption of this part is acceptable.
+It can be seen in Tab.~\ref{tab_time} that SAM takes $0.62$s to perform area matching in a pair of $640\times 480$ images.
+The speed can be further enhanced, as the current code has not yet undergone optimization for speed.

+\textit{2) Computational Complexity of GP.} Given $H$ doubtful areas in $I_0$ and $R$ in $I_1$, the GP can determine area matches through point matching within areas.
 Relying on correspondences, however, leads to multiple times point matching for all area match possibilities ($H \times R$ times) in the single image pair.
 At the same time, the calculation of $P({As}_l)$ in Eq.~\ref{eq:GP} also need to be performed $L = \frac{H!}{(H-R)!}$ times.
 Thus, for $P({As_l})$ calculation, its computational complexity varies from $O(N)$ (when $R = 1$) to $O(N!)$ (when $R = H - 1$), depending on the area number.
-However, as we only perform this prediction when semantic ambiguity occurs, the practical time cost is acceptable, as shown in Tab.~\ref{tab_time}.
+However, as we only perform this prediction when semantic ambiguity occurs, the practical time cost is acceptable.
+This can be seen in Tab.~\ref{tab_time}.
+The speed of GP is determined by the point matcher used, with its time consumption being comparable to that of single-image matching (refer to the GMC column, representing the time cost of single image matching).